quamotion/cloud-docs/getting-started/connecting-ios-devices.rst

 Prepare your device for continuous automation
 ---------------------------------------------

-You can now fine-tine your device for continuous automation.
+You can now fine-tune your device for continuous automation.
 When your device runs continuously, you want to make sure your device does not drain the battery and does not automatically lock itself.
 Both a drained battery and a locked device would prevent your tests from running on your device.